aa29zzjj/Project-2-Client-Server/README.md

 ## Project 2 Client-Server Computing

-### Assigned: Friday, September 24, 2021
+### Assigned: Friday, February 11, 2022

-### Due: Friday October 8, 2021,11:59pm
+### Due: Friday, February 25, 2022,11:59pm

-:checkered_flag: Submit to Canvas a single PDF file named Your_Last_Name_First_Name_Project2.pdf and a zip of each of the five projects (corresponding to the five tasks) below.
+:checkered_flag: Submit to Canvas a ***single PDF file*** named Your_Last_Name_First_Name_Project2.pdf and a zip of each of the six projects (corresponding to the six tasks) below.

 The single PDF will contain your responses to the questions marked with a checkered flag.
 It is important that you ***clearly label*** each answer with the labels provided below.
 It is also important to ***be prepared*** to demonstrate your working code if we need to verify your submission.
 Be sure to provide your name and email address at the top of the PDF submission.

-The five projects will be submitted as five zip files, each one will be the zip of your WHOLE IntelliJ project for tasks 1, 2, 3, 4 and 5.
-Each project will contain one client and one server.
+The six projects will be submitted as six zip files, each one will be the zip of your WHOLE IntelliJ project for tasks 0, 1, 2, 3, 4 and 5.
+Each IntelliJ project, except Task 1, will contain one client and one server.
+Task 1 will contain one client, one server, and one malicious player in the middle.
 For each project, zip the whole project, you need to use "File->Export Project->To Zip" in IntelliJ.

-When all of your work is complete, zip the one PDF and the five project zip files into one big zip file for submission.
+When all of your work is complete, zip the one PDF and the six project zip files into one big zip file for submission.
 Name this final file your_andrew_id.zip.

 ### Learning Objectives:

 Our **first objective** is for you to be able to work with client side and server side UDP and TCP sockets.

+Our **second objective** is to understand the implications of a malicious player in the middle.

-Our **second objective** is to understand the differences (at the programming level) between the TCP and UDP protocols.
+Our **third objective** is to understand the differences (at the programming level) between the TCP and UDP protocols.

-Our **third objective** is for you to understand the abstraction provided by Remote Procedure Calls (RPC).
+Our **fourth objective** is for you to understand the abstraction provided by Remote Procedure Calls (RPC's).
 We do this by asking that you use a proxy design and hide communication code and keep it separate from your application code.
-And, our **fourth objective** is to expose you to some of the mechanics behind RSA digital signatures.
+And, our **fifth objective** is to expose you to digital signatures and their implementation in RSA.

-There are five separate and distinct tasks in Project 2.
+There are six separate and distinct tasks in Project 2.

 When you are asked to submit Java code (on the single pdf) software documentation is required.
 Points will be deducted if code is not well documented.
 Each significant block of code will contain a comment describing what the block of code is being used for.
+See Canvas/Home/Documentation for an example of good documentation.

 See the General Course Rubric (on Canvas).
-It will be applied to a subset of these five tasks.
+We will use a specific, unpublished rubric for this assignment but the general rubric provides rough guidance on how this assignment will be evaluated.

 In all of what follows, we are concerned with designing servers to handle one client at a time.
 We are not exploring the important issues surrounding multiple, simultaneous visitors.
 If you write a multi-threaded server to handle several visitors at once, that is great but is not required.
 It gains no additional credit.

 In addition, for all of what follows, we are assuming that the server is run before the client is run.
 If you want to handle the case where the client is run first, without a running server, that is great but will receive no additional credit.

+In Task 1, we are assuming that the server is run before the malicious player and the malicious player is run before the client.

 In this assignment, you need not be concerned with data validation.
 You may assume that the data entered by users is correctly formatted.

 In general, if these requirements do not explicitly ask for a certain feature, then you are not required to provide that feature.
 No additional points are awarded for extra features.

 If you use any code that is not yours, you are required to clearly cite the source - include a full URL in a comment and place it just above the code that is copied.
+Be careful to cite your sources.

-## Task 1 Use the IntelliJ Project Name "Project2Task1".
+## Task 0 Use the IntelliJ Project Name "Project2Task0".

-In Task 1, you will make several modifications to EchoServerUDP.java and EchoClientUDP.java.
+In Task 0, you will make several modifications to EchoServerUDP.java and EchoClientUDP.java.
 Note that these two programs are standard Java and we do not need to construct a web application in IntelliJ.
-Both of these programs may be placed in the same IntelliJ project.
+Both of these programs will be placed in the same IntelliJ project.

 EchoServerUDP.java from Coulouris text